top of page

 • You have been curious about group support, but you really don't think you have the spoons for a lot of people, a lot of homework, or a long-term program.

-• You have heard mindfulness could help you with your medical condition, but you haven't tried it ... or you have, but you're not sure you were "doing it right."
+• You have heard mindfulness could help you with your medical condition, but you haven't tried it ... or you have, and it felt like you were "doing it wrong."

 So, what is RISE?